-Looking for ways to reduce your carbon footprint and reduce your rising energy bills?
-Now is the perfect time to go green and future proof your home.
-With the launch of the Government’s Boiler Upgrade Scheme and the recent announcement of zero VAT on energy-saving measures, perhaps now is the time to look at exchanging your fossil fuel boiler for a low-carbon alternative.
+With the government’s Boiler Upgrade Scheme (BUS) and zero VAT on energy-saving measures, perhaps now is the time to look at exchanging your fossil fuel boiler for a low-carbon alternative.

 What is the Boiler Upgrade Scheme?

-The UK government has recently launched the Boiler Upgrade Scheme, which will provide grants of £5,000 to households across England and Wales, to incentivise homeowners to exchange their fossil fuel boilers for a low-carbon alternative, such as air source heat pumps.
+The UK government Boiler Upgrade Scheme, provides grants of up to £7,500* to households across England and Wales, to incentivise homeowners to exchange their fossil fuel boilers for a low-carbon alternative, such as air source heat pumps, biomass boilers, and ground source heat pumps.

 Climate change is becoming ever more apparent.
 Over the last twenty years, across the globe, we’ve seen the warmest years on record.
-Our usual weather conditions are changing, with more rain fall or an increase in normal temperatures.
+Our usual weather conditions are changing, with more rainfall or an increase in average temperatures.

 The UK government has put plans in place to help combat climate change and has set a target to achieve net zero by 2050.
-A keyway to achieve this, is to insulate homes across the UK and change the way we heat our homes, by exchanging fossil fuel boilers for low-carbon alternatives, such as air source heat pumps.
+A key way to accomplish this is to insulate homes across the UK and change the way we heat our homes, by exchanging fossil fuel boilers for low-carbon alternatives, such as air-source heat pumps.

 What are the Government targets for the Boiler Upgrade Scheme?